patrickomatik/pylocaldns/readme.md

   - Add and edit DNS entries for devices
   - Convert dynamic DHCP leases to static entries
   - Manage DHCP leases

+- **DNS API**:
+  - HTTP-based API for remote DNS management
+  - Set hostname for an IP address
+  - Look up IP addresses for a hostname
+  - Reverse lookup hostname for an IP
+  - Get a list of all DNS records
+  - Optional authentication

 - **Common Features**:
   - Single configuration file for both services